pyexcel/pyexcel/docs/source/two-liners.rst

 Get two dimensional array
 ********************************************************************************

-Instead, what if you have to use :meth:`pyexcel.get_array` to do the same:
+Instead, what if you have to use `pyexcel.get_array` to do the same:

 .. code-block:: python